rangle/ngCourse2/handout/di/what_is_di.md

 ```

 There, problem solved right?
 But what if we need a smaller auth widget?
-What if we want to turn on encryption... maybe something more generic like:
+What if we want to turn off encryption... maybe something more generic like:

 ```js
 class ChatWidget {